AP® Summer Institute: Biology

 (C) Further means of infusing statistics into AP activities: 1.
 Osmosis and Diffusion Lab 2.
 Heart Rate Lab 3.
 Neural Reaction Time Lab 4.
 Genetics Lab 5.
 Photosynthesis Lab 6.
 Enzyme Lab.

-(A) Reinforcing science process through inquiry-based labs: 1.
+(D) Reinforcing science process through inquiry-based labs: 1.
 “Paper Towel Efficiency” 2.
 “Pollution Assessment Lab Competition” 3.
 “Environmental Influence on Algal Populations” 4.
 “Pesticide Effects on Microbes” 5.
 “Fantastic Farmers” 6.
 “Smoke Product Effects on Yeast Survivorship” 7.
 “Human Life Tables and Survivorship Analysis” 8.
 “Survivor: Gilligan’s Island” (Energy transfer through trophic levels) 9.
-AP lab 10 – Energy Dynamics
+AP lab 10 – Energy Dynamics.

 (B) Teaching assessment – 1.
 Authentic assessment of teacher investigative techniques, measurement, and analysis: Pollution Analysis Lab Competition.
 2. Gilligan’s Island Survivor competition: energy flow unifying themes.
 3. Old AP Lab 12: designing challenge and thematic questions.